Nette Http 3.1: much smarter sessions

 $session->onBeforeWrite[] = function () {

-// zapíšeme data do session
+// we'll write data to the session

 $this->section->set('basket', $this->basket);